Race Facts – Spanish Grand Prix

 Fernando Alonso is Spain’s only Formula 1 champion.
 He has won on home soil three times; twice at the Spanish Grand Prix at the Circuit de Barcelona Catalunya in 2006 and 2013, and once at the Valencia Street Circuit in 2012.
 Attendance figures soared at the height of Alonso’s success.
 Read more about Spain’s Home Race Heroes.

 In recent years, Carlos Sainz has enjoyed the support of his home crowd at the Spanish Grand Prix.
 He became the country’s second Grand Prix winner at the 2022 British Grand Prix.
 Sainz has an impressive racing record at the Spanish Grand Prix.
-Though he is yet to secure a home podium, he has never failed to score on any of his nine appearances at his home event.
+Though he is yet to secure a home podium, he has never failed to score on any of his ten appearances at his home event.

 Spanish Grand Prix: Did You Know?